llaski/twittermatchgame/README.md

 - [ ] Add JS Tests
 - [ ] Better Visual Design
 - [ ] Navigation to always view leaderboard w/out needing to play a game
+- [ ] Move ranking logic into separate job or its own mysql stored procedure.
+Basically better option than running individual queries for all games.